galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

 > 1. **Upload the edge file from Zenodo**
 >    - Open the upload menu
 >    - Choose **Paste/Fetch data** option
->    - Paste the url into the box:
+>    - Paste the URL into the box:
 >      ```
 >      https://zenodo.org/record/1344105/files/edge.txt
 >      ```